AmanPriyanshu/API-LLM-Hub/README.md

 API-LLM-Hub is a lightweight JavaScript library that simplifies the use of multiple AI language models directly in your web browser.
 It offers a straightforward interface for interacting with various AI providers through vanilla JavaScript, with **no build steps or backend required.**

+## Find it interesting?
+Do ⭐ the repo!

 ## Key Features

 - **Simple Integration**: Include a single script and start using AI in your web projects.